GoogleCloudPlatform/professional-services/tools/sts-job-manager/README.md

 ### Prepare Your Environment

 The tool will require [authentication for server to server production applications](https://cloud.google.com/docs/authentication/production).
 Conveniently, authentication is inherited when running applications via Compute Engine, Kubernetes Engine, App Engine, or Cloud Functions.
-In other environments, setting the `GOOGLE_APPLICATION_CREDENTIALS` environment variable will suffice.
+In other environments, setting the [`GOOGLE_APPLICATION_CREDENTIALS`](https://cloud.google.com/docs/authentication/getting-started) environment variable will suffice.
+[Logging level](https://docs.python.org/library/logging.html#logging-levels) can be set via the `LOGLEVEL` environment variable.

 ### Prepare Your Database